fadado/jqt/docs/content/home.md

 <%cite jq> have nice features as string interpolation and implicit backtracking.
 Mixed with the help of some syntactic sugar a powerful template engine appear.
-Imagine the following simple strings, in the middle of a <%cite jq> program, with generators separated with the comma operator:
+Imagine the following simple strings, in the middle of a <%cite jq> program, separated with the comma operator:

 ### Simple expansion